-A retro chair sits in the corner by the window.
-There was a small table beside it.
+A retro chair sits in the corner by the window with a small table beside it.

-You’d probably prefer to turn the chair around and face the stunning view.
+However, you’d probably prefer to turn the chair to face the stunning view.

 Here’s a look at the inside.
-It did get pretty cold, but I hesitate to call these newer amenities mini-fridges nowadays.
-The trendy word is beverage coolers, which indicates they might not get as cold as either you or I would like.
+It did get pretty cold, but I would hesitate to call it a mini-fridge.
+These days, the trendy word is beverage coolers, indicating they might not get as cold as you or I would like.

 A closet holds the usual items like an extra blanket, pillow, iron, and ironing board.

-The bath had a standard tub with a shower combination.
+We had a standard bathtub with a shower combination.

-Toiletries included V05 shampoo and conditioner along with Zest soap.
-My initial thought was that it would smell like my grandmother’s old house.
-And then I realized it was supposed to since the resort has a vintage vibe.
+Toiletries included V05 shampoo with conditioner along with Zest soap.
+I initially thought it would smell like my grandmother’s old house.
+Then I realized it was part of the resort’s vintage vibe.

-Additionally, it took two minutes to walk from the front of my building to the security entrance for Volcano Bay.
+Regarding proximity to Volcano Bay, it took two minutes to walk from the front of the building to the security entrance at Volcano Bay.
 Being so close to the park was a huge advantage.

-After lunch, I took my camera back to the room to store it.
-Of course, I could have rented a locker at the park.
-But there wasn’t much need given the proximity of my hotel room.
+During the day, I was able to return to the room quickly.
+For instance, I took my camera to the park that morning.
+After lunch, I returned it to the room.
+Of course, I could have rented a locker at the park for extra storage.
+But there wasn’t much need given the proximity of our hotel room.

-- There are two towers at Cabana Bay Beach Resort that offer water park view rooms.
+- Cabana Bay Beach Resort has two towers with water park view rooms.

-- The tower rooms and water park rooms are an upgrade.
+- Tower rooms and water park rooms are an upgrade.

 - Tower rooms have parking decks on each side.
-I was instructed to use the parking deck since I was a guest of the tower.
-Other buildings all have regular parking lots.
+I was instructed to use the parking deck as a tower guest.
+Other buildings have regular parking lots.